Hello my beautiful friends!

 My mom used to make it during the holidays, when “pasta al forno” (baked pasta) is always a pleasurable main dish, hearty, yummy, and whenever it was brought to the table you could hear many “ohhh!” “ahhh!” from everyone around the table.

 Traditionally, this type of tomato-sauce based lasagna wasn’t a meat-less version, but so many versions exist even in the Italian cuisine!
-For example, zucchini lasagna, or mushroom lasagna are implicity meat-less.
-In that case you can just sub the cream/cheese sauce with its Vegan twin.
+For example, zucchini lasagna, or mushroom lasagna are implicitly meat-less.
+In that case you can just sub the cream/cheese sauce with its plant-based twin.

-Anyway, back to this easy vegan lasagna: what makes it easy is a short and sweet list of ingredients that is so quick to assemble (so you can have more time to spend with your friends & loved ones)!
+Anyway, back to this easy vegan lasagna: what makes it easy is a short list of ingredients that is so quick to assemble (so you can have more time to spend with your friends & loved ones)!

 So for my lasagna, you only need to assemble a few simple ingredients (see notes for substitutions) while your oven is preheating, set the timer, and there you go!
-Enjoy the rest of your day knowing that the yummiest Vegan lasagna is cooking for you.
+Enjoy the rest of your afternoon knowing that the yummiest Vegan lasagna is getting ready for you.